MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Remove-NetFirewallHyperVRule.md

 PS C:\> Remove-NetFirewallHyperVRule
 ```

-This retrieves all of the Hyper-V firewall rules in the local store and removes all of them.
+This example retrieves all the Hyper-V firewall rules in the local store and removes them.

 ### EXAMPLE 2
 ```
 PS C:\> Remove-NetFirewallHyperVRule -DisplayName 'MyServerIPBlock'
 ```

-This retrieves all of the Hyper-V firewall rules with DisplayName 'MyServerIPBlock' and removes them.
+This example retrieves all the Hyper-V firewall rules with DisplayName 'MyServerIPBlock' and removes them.

 ## PARAMETERS